 nougatine gelato in a freshly made nougatine cone – now that is what dreams are made of

 Quite satisfied (and grateful to not be standing in line anymore), I swung by the grocery store on my way home to pick up a few essentials.
-(Basically as many waters as I can manage to carry home.)
+(Basically as many waters as I could manage to carry home.)

 Once I got home, I didn’t really have any plans.
 I think I let out a huge sigh.
 It felt great to have the time off.
 But instead of just lounging around, which is apparently a little hard for me, I decided to unpack my running shoes and go for my first run since arriving.

 the beautiful vine-lined streets in the Oltrarno neighborhood